abibou1/video-summarizer/README.md

 ### How It Works

-If a new video is detected, the script attempts to fetch the transcript directly from YouTube first.
-If no transcript is available, it downloads the audio and transcribes it via OpenAI Whisper.
+The pipeline follows a **strict transcript-first approach** to minimize unnecessary audio downloads:

+1. **Discover new videos**: Uses YouTube Data API to poll the channel for the latest upload.
+Persists the last processed video ID to avoid duplicates.
+No video or audio is downloaded at this stage.

+2. **Attempt transcript retrieval (PRIMARY PATH)**:
+   - Tries **manually created transcripts** first (prefers English, falls back to first available language)
+   - If no manual transcripts exist, tries **auto-generated transcripts** (prefers English, falls back to first available language)
+   - If a transcript is successfully retrieved, it's stored in memory and the pipeline continues directly to summarization
+   - **Audio download is completely skipped** if a transcript exists (yt-dlp is never imported or initialized)

+3. **Audio download fallback (LAST RESORT ONLY)**:
+   - Only executed if transcript retrieval completely fails
+   - Downloads audio using yt-dlp (lazily imported only when needed)
+   - Transcribes audio via OpenAI Whisper
+   - Temporary audio files are cleaned up after transcription

 The transcript is kept in memory and used directly for summarization.
-The last processed video ID is stored to avoid duplicate work.
 When email delivery is configured, the pipeline generates both a concise and comprehensive summary and emails them.

 ## AWS Lambda Deployment